Gerhard R. Andlinger Visiting Fellow in Energy and the Environment

 - Fellows coming without the financial support of their regular employer will be offered full stipend based on experience and/or rank, as determined by the Office of the Dean of Faculty.
 In accordance with university policy, employment and salary verification is required of all appointees.

-The Office of the Dean of the Faculty determines salary on the basis of current academic rank and award duration; appointment rank at Princeton is determined on the basis of credentials, seniority and current institutional affiliation.
+The Office of the Dean of the Faculty determines salary on the basis of current academic rank and award duration; appointment rank at Princeton is determined on the basis of seniority and current institutional affiliation.